HimendraFdo/personal-analytics-dashboard/README.md

 - Migrating a Vite-style dashboard into the Next.js App Router while keeping shared UI state predictable
 - Adding Clerk authentication around app routes and API routes
 - Scoping database records by authenticated `userId`
-- Modeling entries with Prisma enums, migrations, indexes, and typed API responses
+- Modeling multi-metric and nutrition entries with Prisma migrations, indexes, and typed API responses
 - Validating create and update payloads with Zod before database writes
 - Centralising fetch and mutation logic so dashboard, entries, and analytics stay in sync
+- Applying defense in depth with API ownership filters, PostgreSQL RLS, rate limits, origin checks, and browser security headers
-- Deploying Prisma migrations safely through the Vercel build flow
+- Deploying Prisma migrations safely through the Vercel build flow with separate runtime and migration database roles
+- Scaling a desktop dashboard down to mobile navigation, compact controls, and responsive charts

 ---